w3nhao/senmal/README.md

 ## Description

-The `senmal` project is a simple system designed to train a machine learning model and send email notifications about the training progress and results.
-This project is mainly useful for remote training tasks where direct monitoring might not be possible.
-By receiving these notifications, you can keep track of how well your model is training.
+The `senmal` project comprises a function, `send_notification`, which is designed to send email notifications.
+While this function can be utilized in various applications, an illustrative use-case is provided in `example.py`, demonstrating its utility in the context of tracking the training progress of machine learning models.

-The project contains two main Python scripts:
+This project contains two Python scripts:

-1. `send_notifications.py`: This script is used to send email notifications about the training status of the model.
-It defines the `send_notification` function which takes various parameters such as sender's email, receiver's email, message to be sent, etc.
+1. `send_notifications.py`: Defines the `send_notification` function which takes various parameters such as sender's email, receiver's email, message to be sent, etc. This function can be employed to send notifications in various scenarios.

-2. `example.py`: This script is used for model training.
-It trains a logistic regression model on the Iris dataset.
-After each epoch, it sends an email notification about the loss and accuracy of the model on the validation set.
+2. `example.py`: An example application of the `send_notification` function in a machine learning training scenario.
+It trains a logistic regression model on the Iris dataset, and after each epoch, an email notification about the loss and accuracy of the model on the validation set is sent.

 ## Dependencies

-The project requires the following Python libraries:
+The main function, `send_notification`, requires the following Python libraries:

 - smtplib
 - email

+For the example application (`example.py`), the following additional libraries are necessary:

 - sklearn
 - numpy

 ## Usage

-To use this project:
+To use the `send_notification` function:

+1. Import the function into your Python script from `send_notifications.py`.

+2. Configure the function parameters according to your requirements (sender's email, receiver's email, message, etc.)

+For the example application:

-1. Update the `sender_email` and `sender_auth` with the sender's email ID and the sender's authentication key in both `example.py` and `send_notifications.py`.
+1. Update the `sender_email` and `sender_auth` with the sender's email ID and the sender's authentication key in `example.py`.

-2. Update the `receiver_email` with the receiver's email ID in both `example.py` and `send_notifications.py`.
+2. Update the `receiver_email` with the receiver's email ID in `example.py`.

 3. Run `example.py` to start training the model.
 After each epoch, an email will be sent with the loss and accuracy of the model on the validation set.